SilvanTeufel/SwarmSimulator_ReadMe/README.md

 ## Install the Plugin

 Open Unreal Editor.
 Click Edit -> Plugins to open the plugin window.
-Search for TopDownRTSTemplate and put a check mark at it.
+Search for SwarmSimulator and put a check mark at it.

 ## Import Keyboard Settings